 The rules for this class are froze except for safety requirements) for a period of three (3) years.
-The next time the rules will be open for change is the spring rules meeting of 2025 for the 2026 season.
+The next time the rules will be open for change is the spring rules meeting of 2028 for the 2029 season.

-- 1. Any 1985 or older leaf spring models allowed.1972 and 73 Chaparrals also allowed. - 2.
-Chaparrals must maintain OEM front- end dimensions and use designated oil only shocks (no gas shocks). - 3.
+1. Any 1985 or older leaf spring models allowed.1972 and 73 Chaparrals also allowed.
+Chaparral exceptions: Chaparrals must maintain OEM front-end dimensions and use designated oil only shocks (no gas shocks).
 On Chaparral's, sway bar must be used in OEM location.
 A larger diameter sway bar may be used.
 To mount a larger diameter sway bar, the location may be moved up or down to clear drive.